cntzoufras/surveycat_front/README.md

 ## For developers

-You can also use docker
+You can also use Docker to open the app.

 ## Available Scripts